civiccc/chef-relevant-tests/README.md

 This is built to scratch an itch we have at Brigade: our single Chef repo has (as of writing) 19 test-kitchen suites, but many of them are not relevant to the average commit.
-Also, we want to encourage the addition of more integration test coverage by reducing the per-commit cost of adding a new suite.
-So, for every commit we want to filter out the unaffected cookbooks as much as possible.
+We want to encourage the addition of more integration test coverage by reducing the per-commit cost of adding a new suite, so, for every commit we want to filter out the unaffected test suites as much as possible.

 Usage
 --------